matthewleach/enki-web/web/citation-elements/intro-cite.md

 ---
 ## Content

-The HTML `<cite>` element is used describe a reference of a cited **creative work**.
+The HTML `<cite>` element is used to describe a reference of a cited **creative work**.
 This element needs to contain either the title or the URL of the cited work.

 What falls under creative work:
 - Any online content